McDonnell Douglas F/A-18 Hornet: Combat operations

-The F/A-18 first saw combat action in April 1986, when VFA-131, VFA-132, VMFA-314, and VMFA-323 Hornets from USS Coral Sea flew Suppression of Enemy Air Defense (SEAD) missions against Libyan air defenses during Operation Prairie Fire and an attack on Benghazi as part of Operation El Dorado Canyon.
+The F/A-18 first saw combat action in April 1986, when VFA-131, VFA-132, VMFA-314, and VMFA-323 Hornets from USS Coral Sea flew suppression of enemy air defense (SEAD) missions against Libyan air defenses during Operation Prairie Fire and an attack on Benghazi as part of Operation El Dorado Canyon.

 During the Gulf War of 1991, the Navy deployed 106 F/A-18A/C Hornets and Marine Corps deployed 84 F/A-18A/C/D Hornets.
 F/A-18 pilots were credited with two kills during the Gulf War, both MiG-21s.
 On 17 January, the first day of the war, U.S. Navy pilots Lieutenant Commander Mark I. Fox and, Lieutenant Nick Mongilio were in a flight of four Hornets when they were sent from USS Saratoga in the Red Sea to bomb airfield H-3 in southwestern Iraq.
 While en route, they were warned by an E-2C of approaching "Bandits" or Iraqi MiG-21 aircraft.
 The Hornets shot down the two MiGs with AIM-7 and AIM-9 missiles in a brief dogfight.
-It took 40 seconds from when the bandits appeared on the radar of the E-2 until both aircraft were shot down.
+Only 40 seconds were needed from when the bandits appeared on the E-2's radar until both aircraft were downed.
 The F/A-18s, each carrying four 2000 lb bombs, then resumed their bombing run before returning to Saratoga.

 The Hornet's survivability was demonstrated when a Hornet took hits in both engines and flew 125 mi back to base.
 It was repaired and flying within a few days.
 F/A-18s flew 4,551 sorties with 10 Hornets damaged including three losses, one confirmed lost to enemy fire.
 All three losses were U.S. Navy F/A-18s, with two of their pilots lost.
 On 17 January 1991, Lieutenant Commander Scott Speicher of VFA-81 was shot down and killed in the crash of his aircraft.
 An unclassified summary of a 2001 CIA report suggests that Speicher's aircraft was shot down by a missile fired from an Iraqi Air Force aircraft, most likely a MiG-25.